italiangrid/storm/release-notes/StoRM-v1.11.7.md

   title: StoRM should be able to serve ptg requests for the "xroot" protocol
 - id: STOR-718
   title: Slow status update queries impact on mysql performance on multiple srmRm requests
-- id: STOR-738
-  title: WebDAV MOVE with same destination as source fails with 500
-- id: STOR-741
-  title: WebDAV MOVE and COPY with source equal to destination fail with 412 instead of 403

 components:
     - name: StoRM Backend